Cees Nooteboom – 533 – een dagenboek

 You need to understand something very counter-intuitive about goals.
 Goals don’t improve your future.
 Goals only improve your present actions.
 A good goal makes you take action immediately.

 Once you get momentum, never stop.
-It’s easy to continue, but if you stop, it’s hard to start again.
+It’s easy to continue, but it’s hard to start again if you stop.
 Never miss a day.

-Take tiny breaks when working, to go longer than most.
+Take tiny breaks when working to go longer than most.

 Pursue your mission at the expense of everything else.